LawShelf Educational Media | Evaluated Learning Experience

 December 2021 - Present.

 This course provides a comprehensive overview of workers’ compensation law.
 Though workers’ compensation law varies from state to state, the course discusses trends and general rules that apply throughout the country.
-The course covers workers compensation claims and benefits as well as focusing on allowable benefits for scheduled and non-scheduled injuries.
+Other topics include workers compensation claims and benefits as well as focusing on allowable benefits for scheduled and non-scheduled injuries.

-In the lower division baccalaureate degree category, 3 semester hours in Workers' Compensation Law (6/21).
+In the lower division baccalaureate/associate degree category, 3 semester hours in Workers' Compensation Law (6/21).